nevalang/website/content/docs/spec/source-code/index.md

 ## Imports

 Imports are used to access entities defined in other packages.
 Imports declared in one file are not visible inside another.
 An import consists of a _module reference_ and a _package name_.
-For example, `std:http/net` is an import of the package `http/net` from module `std`.
+For example, `std:http/net` is an import of the package `http/net` from the module `std`.
 Only _public_ entities can be imported.

 ## Entities